elastic/crawler/README.md

 EOF
 ```

-If you skipped Step 3 or the environment variables aren't working, create the config file and replace the placeholders manually.
+If you skipped Step 3 or the environment variables aren't working on your computer, create the config file and replace the placeholders manually.

 <details><summary>Manual configuration</summary>